Lean product development, user-centered design and extreme programming are terms usually associated with Silicon Valley startups, not the Air Force.

 WERT: In parallel with the journey that we’ve been on with Kessel Run, as a Program Executive Officer, I can direct our other software efforts to start transitioning to this Agile DevOps approach, and I have been.
 So, we actually now have many examples we can talk about of software efforts, like Personnel Recovery Command and Control is releasing updates every two weeks.

-It’s an important part of software.
-When we have a downed airman, this is used to report and locate.
+When we have a downed airman, [the software] is used to report and locate.
 So that’s one way that we’ve been building on the success of Kessel Run.
 We’re working to apply it everywhere within my portfolio.

 GOVLOOP: Are there any metrics you can share that help to quantify the impact?